Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 <!---END-->

-DataFrame with 3 columns, fill each column with 15 'true' values:
+DataFrame with 3 columns, fill each column with 15 `true` values:

 <!---FUN createDataFrameFillConstant-->